JamesCobley/Oxi_Shapes/README.md

 # Scripts
 A breif overview of the scripts by their use-case is as follows:
 1. Figure_1.
 Composed of panels derived from [Fig_script_1](https://github.com/JamesCobley/Oxi_Shapes/blob/main/Fig_script_1.py) and [Fig_script_2](https://github.com/JamesCobley/Oxi_Shapes/blob/main/Fig_script_1.py).
 Extended_Data_Figure_1 was created from Fig_script_2 and the [ExF1](https://github.com/JamesCobley/Oxi_Shapes/blob/main/ExF1.py) scripts.
 2. Figure_2.
+The flat and curved Oxi-Shapes were initially derived using the static scripts (e.g., [R4_oxi](https://github.com/JamesCobley/Oxi_Shapes/blob/main/Oxi_Shapes_R4.py)) before the application was generated to automated the process and enable dynamic paramater tuning with an automatic shape download function at 300 DPI.
+This figure was constructed from these outputs and assembled in adobe illustrator.
-3. Static and dynamic geoemtry.
+3. Static and dynamic geometry calculator.
 The [C_shapes](https://github.com/JamesCobley/Oxi_Shapes/blob/main/C_shapes.py) script prints the i-space cardinality, k-space strucutre (binomial coefficients), and allowed and barred transition as an excel file for any R interger.
 4. Application.
 The Oxi-Shapes [Streamlit](https://streamlit.io/) app was generated using the [app](https://github.com/JamesCobley/Oxi_Shapes/blob/main/App.py) script.
 The application can be accessed for free [online](https://oxishapes.streamlit.app/).
 5. Simulations.
 # Resources